stacks-network/stacks-core/README.md

 - name (19 bytes)

 Name ownership is transferred to the recipient of the first output.
-Name admin rights are given to the recipients of all subsequent outputs.
+Name admin rights are given to the recipients of the second output.

 ### Misc.